hidden cove near Balian beach

 Relax

 Aside from surfing and beaching, there isn’t a ton to do in Balian beach.
 This makes it a perfect place to kick back and relax.
-Ride some morning waves, settle into a book, sleep the afternoon away at the beach, have a leisurely riverside lunch, or start writing that novel you haven’t gotten around to, whatever relaxation looks like Balian is the place for it.
+Ride some morning waves, settle into a book, sleep the afternoon away at the beach or pool, have a leisurely riverside lunch, or start writing that novel you haven’t gotten around to, whatever relaxation looks like Balian is the place for it.
 The great thing about Balian is its ultra laid back pace.
 A younger version of me would have found a place like Balian boring AF, but now the pace here is sublime.

 Nice sunset view from Deki's Warung